leaflettuce/teradata_challenge/README.md

 # 2019 Teradata Challenge
-Solving business problems for Hire Heroes USA.
+Competing in the 2019 TUN data challenge by solving business problems for Hire Heroes USA.
 Conducted as part of SNHU hosted team.

 ## Goals